datsciafrica/datsciafrica.github.io/_posts/2014-3-3-Hello-World.md

 title: Welcome to Data Science Africa
 ---

-Welcome to Data Science in Africa.
 Data from a vast array of sources is becoming available in many African countries.
 Machine learning and analysis are being applied to solve real problems on the ground.

   In Africa, a number of problems in areas such as healthcare, agriculture, disaster response and wildlife conservation would benefit greatly if domain experts were exposed to data science techniques.
 These skills would allow practitioners to extract useful information from these abundant sources of raw data.
-  <br/> -- Dr. Ciira Maina
+-- Dr. Ciira Maina

 We at Data Science Africa aim to create a hub in the network of data science researchers across Africa, by,